 Professional vs. Hobby?

 Ahh.. the most common question of all.
 Why do I need a professional wedding planner?
 First off, wedding planning is a full time job, if it wasn't all us planners would be out of work.
-It is common for bride-to-bes to assign tasks to their bridal party or family member but keep in mind they probably want to enjoy the wedding rather than be working it.
+It is common for bride-to-bes to assign tasks to their bridal party or family members but keep in mind they probably want to enjoy the wedding rather than be working it.
 I could go on with multiple points about why this may not be the best idea but I will limit it to the 3 below.

 Wedding planners are not a luxury service for the rich and famous.
 In fact we are accessible, affordable and probably the most valuable investment you’ll make for your wedding day.